Web Application Development in 2026: Process, Tools and Trends

 Version Control

-Throughout development, teams use a version control system (VCS) to track and manage changes to the source code.
-A VCS like Git allows multiple developers to work on the same project simultaneously without overwriting each other’s work.
-It keeps a complete history of every change, making it possible to revert to previous versions if a bug is introduced and streamlining collaboration.
+Throughout development, teams use a version control system to track and manage changes.
+Git allows multiple developers to work on the same project simultaneously without overwriting each other's work.
+It keeps a complete history of every change, making it possible to revert to previous versions if a bug is introduced.

 Frontend Development

-Frontend developers build the client side of the application, the part users see and interact with.
+Frontend developers build the client-side of the application — the part users see and interact with.
 They use HTML for structure, CSS for styling, and JavaScript for interactivity.
-Modern frontend development often involves frameworks like React, Angular, or Vue.js to build complex and responsive user interfaces.
+Modern frontend development often involves frameworks like React, Angular, or Vue.js.

 Backend Development